This is a post I started six years ago and decided not to publish. Since then things have changed a lot so here goes.

 With improvements in energy density storage and reducing costs for high capacity batteries we are approaching a time when Battery Electric Vehicles are the better choice for the environment, even when charged with electricity derived from fossil fuels.
-Studies show that there are more Emissions from the manufacture of a Electric Vehicle, but this is made up for in 1 year of operating emissions improvements and over the course of the Electric Vehicle’s life, Global Warming Emissions are halved.
+Studies show that there are more Emissions from the manufacture of a Electric Vehicle, but this is made up for in one year of operating emissions improvements and over the course of the Electric Vehicle’s life, Global Warming Emissions are halved.
 This assumes a 50mpg (US based study) petrol vehicle is used for the comparison.
-This equates to 21.3Kpl or 4.7L/100Km so this is as realistic comparison with a high efficiency petrol or diesel vehicle.
+This equates to 21.3Kpl or 4.7L/100Km so this is a realistic comparison with a high efficiency petrol or diesel vehicle.

-What a big different 6 years makes.
+What a big different six years makes.

 Hydrogen Fuel Cell Cars

 So how are Hydrogen Fuel Cell based cars progressing?
 Calculations are that it will be roughly three times less efficient that a Battery Electric Vehicle.
 And extracting the H2 also requires energy.
 So H2 is an energy storage source.
 It is hard to store and manage and so the infrastructure costs are also high.
 So it is hard to do.
 The plus is that you don’t consume any fossil fuels in the process if you use some of the new solar based extraction mechanisms so although there are big drawbacks, there are also big benefits.